Network Administration & Engineering Technology

 What's the difference between Information Technology and Computer Science?

-Computer science is more theoretical, with increased math requirements.
-Many tend to focus on programming or cutting-edge computing, like artificial intelligence and augmented reality.
+Computer science (CS) is more theoretical, with increased math requirements.
+Many CS programs have a core focus on programming with a heavy emphasis on algorithm design and computer science theory.

-IT is focused on supporting the user.
-It is more people-focused, making the tools of computing accessible to fit the needs of people and organizations, as well as creating computing tools and systems to meet the user's needs.
+While IT still includes theoretical topics, it is more applied and people-focused, making the tools of computing accessible to fit the needs of people and organizations, as well as creating computing tools and systems to meet user needs.
+IT is a bit broader at its core as it covers a variety of foundational skills in programming, networking, databases, modern platforms, systems analysis, and cybersecurity, while also allowing for specialization in a given IT area.

 Virtual Tour